"I am glad that taking part in a trial might help others on their own cancer journey.”

 - have adenocarcinoma of the pancreas

-- have cancer in the head of the pancreas that was diagnosed with a scan
+- have cancer in the head of the pancreas if you have surgery planned to remove it

 - have blood test results that show you don’t have a problem with blood clotting